HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/configure_sso/integrating_leap_sso/index.md

                         </server>
         ```

-        !!!note
-            For more details on defining a server customization, see [Open Liberty server customizations](https://opensource.hcltechsw.com/leap-doc/latest/helm_open_liberty_custom.html).
+        For more details on defining a server customization, refer to [Open Liberty server customizations](https://opensource.hcltechsw.com/leap-doc/latest/helm_open_liberty_custom.html){target="_blank"}.

         !!!important
             The openIdConnectClient redirects to `https://<your-domain>/oidcclient/redirect/<your-oidc-id>` after authentication.
 Make sure that your valid redirect URIs includes an entry that matches this, and that you're using a different id than what you're using for DX.
 You may also have to modify your Ingress/Gateway API configuration so that `/oidcclient/redirect/<your-oidc-id>` redirects to the Leap service.

-    3. Add config properties related to OIDC
+    4. Add the following config properties related to OIDC in the `values.yaml` file.

         The following properties must be set to complete the OIDC configuration:

-        - userLookups - By setting this to false it will disable user lookups, which is not available when configured with OIDC.
+        - `userLookups`: Set this to `false` to disable user lookups, which is not available when configured with OIDC.
-        - userGroups - By setting this to false it will disable group lookups, which is not available when configured with OIDC.
+        - `userGroups`: Set this to `false` to disable group lookups, which is not available when configured with OIDC.
-        - postLogoutRedirectURL - This is the URL to which Leap will redirect the browser after a user chooses to log out.
+        - `postLogoutRedirectURL`: Set this to the URL to which Leap will redirect the browser after a user logs out.
 This is necessary to complete the loop with the OIDC IdP.

         ```yaml
         configuration:
             leap: